dotnet/csharplang/proposals/extensions.md

 void M(Extension r) // emitted as `void M(modopt(Extension) UnderlyingType r)`
 ```

-TODO issues in async code with ref structs
+TODO(static) issues in async code with ref structs

-## Phase A: Adding static constants, fields, methods and properties
+## Phases

+### Static extension members

+In this first subset of the feature, only static members are allowed in extension types.

+### Instance extension members

+In this second subset of the feature, instance members become allowed.

+## Inheritance

-In this first subset of the feature, the syntax is restricted to implicit *extension_declaration*
+In this third subset of the feature, extensions are allowed to have base extensions.
-and containing only *constant_declaration* members and static *field_declaration*,
-*method_declaration*, *property_declaration* and *type_declaration* members.
-TODO: events?

-## Phase B. Explicit extensions with members
+## Interfaces

-In this second subset of the feature, the explicit *extension_declaration* becomes allowed
+In this final subset of the feature, extensions are allowed to implement interfaces.
-and non-static members other than fields or auto-properties become allowed.

 ### Extension type members

-The restrictions on modifiers from phase A remain (`new`).
+The restrictions on modifiers from Static Phase remain (`new`).
-Non-static members become allowed in phase B.
+Non-static members become allowed in Instance Phase.

 #### Fields